5T33Z0/Clover-Crate/Update_Clover/README.md

 **`SMCHelper.efi`** | Only required when using `FakeSMC.kext`.
 If you use it in combination with `VirtualSMC.efi`, it can cause instant Kernel Panics.
 In other words: FakeSMC.kext + SMCHelper.efi = <span style="color:green">good</span>, VirtualSMC.kext + VirtualSMC.efi = <span style="color:green">good</span>; any other combination of the two: <span style="color:red">bad</span>.
 Nowadays, using VirtualSMC.kext alone is sufficient and recommended.| Delete

 ### Checking and Updating Kexts
-Outdated, incompatible and/or duplicate Kexts (and variations thereof) can cause boot crashes, kernel panics and general system instability.
+Outdated, incompatible and/or duplicate kexts (and variations thereof) can cause boot crashes, kernel panics and general system instability.
 Therefore, you should always keep your kexts up to date for maximum compatibility with macOS and Clover!
 You can use Kext-Updater to download the latest kexts and other Bootloader-related files.

-If you are using a lot of Kexts (usually on Notebooks), have a look inside of them (right-click and select "Show package contents") to check if they include additional kexts (as "Plugins") and make sure that no duplicates exist in the "kexts" folder – Kexts for HID, WiFi and Bluetooth come to mind.
+If you are using a lot of kexts (usually on Notebooks), have a look inside of them (right-click and select "Show package contents") to check if they include additional kexts (as "Plugins") and make sure that no duplicates exist in the "kexts" folder – kexts for HID, WiFi and Bluetooth come to mind.

-If you get panics you can not isolate, move all non-essential kexts to the "Off" folder temporarily to work around the issue by starting with a minimal set of Kexts to get the system running.
-Once it runs, put the disabled Kexts back one at a time, reboot, and repeat until you to find the culprit for the panic and look for a solution (verbose mode is your friend).
+If you get panics you can not isolate, move all non-essential kexts to the "Off" folder temporarily to work around the issue by starting with a minimal set of kexts to get the system running.
+Once it runs, put the disabled kexts back one at a time, reboot, and repeat until you to find the culprit for the panic and look for a solution (verbose mode is your friend).

-Here are some examples of Kexts I've experienced issues with when updating:
+Here are some examples of kexts I've experienced issues with when updating:

 - **VoodooPS2Controller.kext**: can cause Kernel Panic if one of its Plugins (VoodooInput.kext, VoodooPS2Mouse.kext, VoodooPS2Trackpad.kext and VoodooPS2Keyboard.kext) is also present at the root level of the "kexts" Folder.
 - **AirportBrcmFixup.kext**: this Kext contains 2 Plugins, `AirPortBrcm4360_Injector` and `AirPortBrcmNIC_Injector.kext`.
 When using AirPortBrcmFixup, you are supposed to use only one of these plugins, not both!
 Using both can cause the boot process to stall indefinitely.
 On top of that, `AirPortBrcm4360_Injector` is not supported by macOS Big Sur and has to be disabled anyway.
 In OpenCore, you can just disable a Kext in the config.
 Since the Clover config does not support to take control of the kext loading sequence, you have to delete it from the Kext itself (right click on AirportBrcmFixup, select "Show package contents" > "Plugins").